TheOdinProject/top-meta/onboarding/chat-moderators.md

 ### Banning
 - Members that are Nitro spammers (or similarly malicious spammers) should have the message screenshotted and posted in the `#chat-mod-actions` channel before banning.
+    - For these "mass spam" users, we don't want their message history to remain intact so Dyno's normal `ban` command should be used.
 - Unless it is for Nitro spam or another egregious act (hate speech, racism, pornography, etc), you should consult with Maintainers and Core before banning a user.
-- Always ban users with Dyno bot's ban commands, as this keeps a history of who was banned, who initiated the ban, and what the reason of the ban was for.
+- Always ban non-Nitro spam users with Dyno bot's `ban save` command, as this keeps their message history, as well as a history of who was banned, who initiated the ban, and what the reason of the ban was for.
 - Dyno bot offers the ability to temporary ban a user for a set period of time, at which point they will automatically be unbanned.
 Similar to a permanent ban, do not abuse this or temporary ban anyone without consulting with Maintainers and Core.